HumaIlyas/Project-1/README.md

 ## Issues found during site development

-### Horizontal scrol bar on the bottom of the screen
+### Horizontal scroll bar on the bottom of the screen
-* Horizontal scrol bar appeared on the bottom of the screen while adding different sections on the pages.
+* Horizontal scroll bar appeared on the bottom of the screen while adding different sections on the pages.</br>
 I adjusted this issue:
-   * By adding margins to 0 and auto in about-us and prices section.
+   * By adding a code "margin: 0 auto" in about-us and prices section.
-   * By adding a code overflow-x to hidden for the body.
+   * By adding a code "overflow-x: hidden" in the body.

 ### Space between the two sections on different screen sizes
-* The space between the two sections increases with increasing the screen sizes.
+* The space between the two sections increases with increasing the screen sizes.</br>
 I adjusted this issue:
-    * By adding the overflow-y to scroll in the relevant section (benefits and techniques of yoga).
+    * By adding a code "overflow-y: scroll" for vertical scroll bar in the relevant section (benefits & techniques of yoga).

 [Back to Table of contents](#table-of-contents)